 Home Value Report

 If your think your tax value may be too high, we can help.
 We will send you a market analysis showing the value of your home.

 If the report shows that your home is valued lower than the tax value, we will send detailed information for 3-5 recent home sales that are comparable to your home.
 These are sales that the county will accept to start the appeal process.

 To start the appeal process, you will need to write a letter explaining why you are appealing the value.
-Along with the letter (or this form), submitting the recent sales that compare to your home, gives you the best chance on having the value reviewed by the county assessors.
+Along with the letter (or this form), you should send the recent sales that compare to your home.
+This gives you the best chance of having the value reviewed by the county assessors.
 The correct mailing address is shown on the valuation statement you receive from the county.